 REPRESENTATIVE RESULTS:

 A representative load-time plot and strains from four segments of BP plexus (between four markers) are shown in Figure 5 and Figure 6, respectively.
-The obtained failure load of 8.3 N at 35% average failure strain reports the biomechanical responses of neonatal BP when subjected to stretch.
-Some regions of the nerve undergo higher strains than others, indicative of non-uniform injury along the length of the nerve.
-The camera data allows reporting the location of failure being proximal to the foramen.
+The obtained failure load of 8.3 N at 35% average failure strain exhibits the biomechanical responses of neonatal BP when subjected to stretch.
+Some regions of the nerve undergo higher strain than others, indicative of non-uniform injury along the length of the nerve.
+The camera data also helps determine the location of failure, which is proximal to the foramen in this case.

 FIGURE LEGENDS:

-Figure 1: Details of in vivo mechanical testing device including the actuator, load cell, and clamp.
+Figure 1: Details of mechanical testing device including the actuator, load cell, and clamp.

-Figure 2: Markers placed over the BP segments to record strains sustained by the tissue during stretch.
+Figure 2: Markers placed over the BP segment to record strains sustained by the tissue during stretch.

 Figure 3: Steps for data acquisition using graphical user interface.

 Figure 4: Marker tracking and strain analysis details.
 Test videos saved in AVI format are imported in the tracking software.
 Strain between each marker and the first and last markers are obtained as detailed.
-An average of between markers strains is used to report the failure strains.
-An example of nerve stretch with three markers and the calculated average strain-time plot are shown here, with reported failure strains of 43%.
+An average of between marker strains is used to report the failure strain.
+An example of nerve stretch with three markers and the calculated average strain-time plot are shown here, with reported failure strain of 43%.

 Figure 5: Maximum load reported during failure.
-Load cell attached to the actuator acquires the load data during stretch.
+The load cell attached to the actuator acquires the load data during stretch.
 The data are used to obtain a load-time plot as shown.

 Figure 6: Strains reported in four different segments of the stretched plexus.
 Strains are calculated between each marker and compared against average strains obtained from all four segments (between each of the two adjacent markers).
-Some regions of the nerve undergo higher strains than others and the average strains indicative of non-uniform injury along the length of the nerve.
+Some regions of the nerve undergo higher strain than others and the average strain, indicative of non-uniform injury along the length of the nerve.

 DISCUSSION:

-Available literature on the biomechanical responses of stretch on the BP tissue exhibit a wide range of threshold values as well as methodological discrepancies4,6,8,18–23.
+Available literature on the biomechanical responses of stretch on the BP tissue exhibit a wide range of threshold values, as well as methodological discrepancies4,6,8,18–23.
 Variations in published results could be due to differences in the tissue processing (e.g., fixed vs. unfixed tissue), methodological differences in measuring elongation, and differences in species used.
 Moreover, these data are obtained from adult animals or human cadavers and not neonates.
-Ethical reasons make it difficult to obtain mechanical data from live human neonates, so large animal models that have anatomical similarities to human may be used instead.
+Ethical reasons make it difficult to obtain mechanical data from live human neonates, so large animal models that have anatomical similarities to humans may be used instead.
 Piglets serve as an animal model that has already been used in BP-related studies6,24.